 One way to approach this situation is by staying silent and trying to slip in while he’s busy keeping his harem together.
 This can be challenging due to the number of eyes you have to avoid.
 Try staying on the outskirts of the herd and waiting for your target bull to make his way by your position while he patrols the perimeter.

-Another option is to employ raking into your calling.
+Another option is to employ raking into your elk calling.
 When a bull hears the sound of another bull raking their antlers on trees, he’ll often display his dominance by raking in return.
 When he does, it provides a great opportunity to move ahead.
 When his head is down raking a tree, you can get away with almost anything – even running into a shooting position if possible.

 If you can catch a bull raking a tree, approach his position quickly, and then stop when he does.
 Raking sessions can last minutes at a time.
 With a little luck and some maneuvering, you might just be able to catch him during his rake and arrow your dream bull.

 Bow hunting for elk is a challenge and that’s why we love it.
-Calling situations rarely go as planned.
+Elk calling situations rarely go as planned.
 But hopefully, by paying attention to the bull’s position and situation, you can even the odds a bit.
 You always have better odds when you team up, too.
 In fact, this is one of the reasons why LOH Outfitters always has more guides than hunters on our hunts.
 We do the work so you can focus on the target.
 This is another benefit of guided hunts.